-The two fortunate artists are Alex Lawler, an exciting recent graduate from Sydney College of the Arts, New South Wales, and Michelle Nikou, a South Australian artist whose intriguing and highly original practice already enjoys substantial national recognition.
-They each will receive a twelve months living allowance of US$35,000 (United States dollars), as well as travel expenses and the cost of institutional study fees, at a leading international art school of their choice.
+The two lucky scholarship recipients are Christian Capurro, a Melbourne-based conceptual artist who was featured in curator Robert Storr's 2007 Venice Biennale, and South Australian artist Bridget Currie, whose experimental art draws as much on domestic activities like cooking and gardening, as it does on performance and traditional sculptural mediums.
+They each receive a twelve months living allowance of US$37,000 (United States dollars), as well as travel expenses and the cost of institutional study fees at a leading international art school of their choice.

-Artist judges for the 2010 Samstag Scholarships were Associate Professor John Barbour, Director of the South Australian School of Art, Louise Haselton, artist and lecturer at the School of Art and Dr Peter Hill, the prominent Melbourne-based artist, writer and educator.
+Artist selectors for the 2011 Samstag Scholarships were Associate Professor John Barbour, Director of the South Australian School of Art; Louise Haselton, artist and lecturer at the School of Art; and Dr Peter Hill, Adjunct Professor of Fine Art at RMIT University, Melbourne.

 For further information contact